Erra Bus: Production

 The principal photography began on 28 July 2014 in the outskirts of Hyderabad.
 A song was shot on Vishnu and Catherine at Ramoji Film City.
 The film's shooting continued at Film Nagar in Hyderabad.
 Later, the filming continued in Ramanaidu Studios in the second week of August 2014 and a scene featuring Catherine slapping Vishnu was shot there.
 After completing a long schedule on 20 September 2014 at Ramoji Film City the shooting continued at Ooty where two songs were shot on whose completion the film's principal photography came to an end.

 Soundtrack

 Chakri was selected as the music director of the film which marked his only collaboration with Dasari Narayana Rao.
 This was one of the last projects which Chakri had worked before his death.
 Narayana Rao said in a press release that the film's soundtrack would feature six songs and the recording of the songs started on 18 July 2014 at Prasad Labs in Hyderabad.
 In an interview to The Hindu, Suddala Ashok Teja said that he is penning lyrics for the film's songs.
+The song "Ayyo Ayyo Thatha" is based on song of same name from Manja Pai.